You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-While some berries may interact with Lipitor, there are many others that are safe to consume while taking the medication.
-For example:
+While some berries may interact with Lipitor, many others are safe to consume and may even provide additional health benefits.
+Consider incorporating the following berries into your diet:

 Expert Insights